Youth LEAD is the largest network of Young Key Populations (YKPs) in Asia and the Pacific

 Contact Ikka at firstname.lastname@example.org

 Eddy Rudram is from Thailand/UK and is the Communications Officer at Youth LEAD.
 Eddy joined Youth LEAD in 2018 after completing his Master in International Development from the Global Development Institute at the University of Manchester.
 Eddy has experience working for LGBTQ support groups and has several years of experience working in communications and media.

 In his role as a Communications Officer, Eddy is responsible for managing Youth LEAD’s social media presence and works to promote the impact of Youth LEAD’s activities.
 Eddy develops communications strategies, provides reporting assistance and engages with stakeholders to strengthen partnerships.
-In his role, Eddy has successfully worked on campaigns with UNICEF ROSA to raise awareness on key emerging issues among YKPs in South Asia.
-In 2019, Eddy co-chaired the IATT (Inter-Agency Task Team) on Young Key Populations Asia Pacific.
-The IATT is a made up of UN agencies and civil society organisations/networks working on YKPs.
+In his role, Eddy has successfully worked on campaigns with UNICEF ROSA to raise awareness on emerging issues among YKPs in South Asia.
+In 2019, Eddy co-chaired the IATT (Inter-Agency Task Team) on Young Key Populations Asia Pacific; a collaboration of UN agencies and civil society organisations/networks working on YKPs.
 Currently, Eddy is managing the YKP COVID-19 Emergency Relief Fund, a grant scheme aimed at supporting youth-led initiatives in the time of COVID-19 for YKPs and YPLHIV across Asia and the Pacific.

 Contact Eddy at email@example.com